 This means that leads coming from YouTube TrueView ads must be synced and secured in real-time to the CRM or email software.
 Again, businesses can either retrieve their leads manually, or set up automation via a trusted integrator such as LeadsBridge.
 This way, they can sync leads automatically and immediately manage their marketing funnel.

-Below, check out more of LeadsBridge’s YouTube TrueView integrations to use for optimizing your campaigns.
+Check out more of LeadsBridge’s YouTube TrueView integrations here.

 As a business manager, if you decide to do this process manually, it’s important to remember that the lead’s CSV files are only stored for 30 days.

 If you decide to automate it, keep in mind that the webhook integration must work properly in order to correctly sync your leads.
 These challenges make it imperative to rely on official Google partners such as LeadsBridge, which keeps everything running smoothly.

 How to create a YouTube TrueView for Action Form Ads

 To create a YouTube TrueView Ad there are some steps to follow:

 2. Click on “Campaigns” on the left menu.

 3. Then, click on the plus (+) icon and select “New campaign“, if you’re creating a new campaign.